nest/nest-simulator/doc/userdoc/nest_server.rst

     Please be aware that running NEST Server like this bears a high risk of arbitrary remote code execution, and this mode of operation should only be used in exceptional cases.
-We also can't provide any support for problems arising from such a use of NEST Server.
+We cannot provide any support for problems arising from such a use of NEST Server.

 .. _nest_server_advanced: